Compare and RecycleSanta hat

 She also recommends:

 Ensure you schedule movement breaks approximately every 20 minutes, and encourage whole-body movement during these - like using a trampoline or kicking a ball around.
-Children may also benefit from having visual timers, so they always know when the next break is coming.
+Children may also benefit from having visual timers, to support with time management and their expectations of breaktimes.

 Are there any negative effects of screen time on child development?